cboecking/golang-env-setup/README.md

 4. It configures vim with the vim-go development environment
 5. It installs tmux so that you can create and share terminal sessions

-# Using Chromebook
+# Using Chromebook for Goland Development

 [My Chromebook](https://www.amazon.com/Toshiba-Chromebook-CB35-C3300-Backlit-Keyboard/dp/B015806LSQ/) is proving to be a great development platform for go.
 It has a 4-core i3 Intel processor, and the 4GB of RAM seem to be enough given how little ChromeOS and Ubuntu cli consume.
+If you want more RAM, consider [this machine](https://www.amazon.com/dp/B01F8NNY0G/ref=s9_acsd_bw_wf_a_GGLWFSCB_cdl_4).

 I am surprised and impressed how easy it is to install Ubuntu behind the scenes and access it directly through the ChromeOS terminal.

 # Configuring Chromebook for Development ([more](http://www.davebennett.tech/install-ubuntu-14-04-on-chromebook/))